NLP-Suite/NLP-Suite/setup_Mac/readme.md

 # Update Instructions

-To update the program to newest version, simply double click update.command
+To update the program to the newest version, simply double click update.command

 The program will also automatically update on exit.